melvyniandrag/DjangoDemoWebsite01/README.md

 This repo is associated with The Linux Workbook, a class on Udemy.

+In this class you will be deploying a website using the super famous Apache2 webserver and the wildly popular Django Backend Web Framework.
+It's so easy to deploy if you follow the instructions below exactly and watch the video .
+Then you can start tweaking the code, go learn more about Django, go learn more about Apache etc..
+Hope you appreciate this demo!!

 ## Instructions

 ### Check if webserver is running #1